-First let's look at Hodges' salvation requirement.
+First let's look at the salvation requirement set forth by Zane Hodges.
 Notice what he says: "Neither explicitly nor implicitly does the Gospel of John teach that a person must understand the cross to be saved.
 It just does not teach this...What is the core issue?
 Very simply it is this: We want people to believe that Jesus guarantees their eternal destiny.
 Of course, we would like them to believe a lot more than this, but this at least must be believed."1

 But in response to Hodges, it really doesn't matter what "We want people to believe".
 That's a subjective and arbitrary requirement - not to mention cultish!
 The real issue is: What does God want people to believe?
 If Hodges were intellectually honest with the Gospel of John2 he would have to admit that God wants people to believe in Christ crucified for eternal life (Jn.
 3:14-16).
 Actually, Hodges used to affirm this very truth!
 For example, in his book The Gospel Under Siege he wrote: "[In John 3:14-16] Jesus means to say, He Himself will be lifted up on the cross, and the one who looks to Him in faith will live...So, in John 3, the issue is faith, or confidence, in Christ for eternal life.
 Will a man look to the Crucified One for eternal life, or will he not?
 The man who does, lives!
 But this very simplicity, the Gospel confronts and refutes all its contemporary distortions."3 Unfortunately, in his later years Hodges slowly drifted away from the truth of the gospel to embrace a "promise-only" message where people don't have to believe in "the Crucified One for eternal life" - they just have to believe in "the name of Jesus...for eternal well-being".4 Instead of John 3:14-16, his "gospel" became John 6:47.
 Notice how Hodges arbitrarily selected his new saving message: